 - Try to cluster and study your targeted audience.

 During the process of tracking, some problems might occur:

 - Conversion data disappearing from one day to the other.
 This is usually caused by an accidental manipulation of the tracking code in the website source code.

 - Conversion data significantly drop.
-This might be caused by the misplacements of the tracking codes or by the excessive loading time of a pixel.
-For example, when on “Thank-You-Page” the tracking code is placed at the bottom of the source code, the user may leave the page before the loading process is complete.
-Thus, always place the tracking-code on top of the source code.
+This might be caused by the misplacement of the tracking codes or by the excessive loading time of a pixel.
+For example, when the tracking code is placed at the bottom of the source code on a “Thank-You-Page”, the user may leave the page before the loading process is complete.
+Thus, always place the tracking code towards the top of the source code.
 Using Firebug we are able to measure the loading time of each pixel.